TO THE MEMBERS OF KAPSTON SERVICES LIMITED

 xvii.
 The Company has not incurred cash losses during the financial year covered by our audit and the immediately preceding financial year.

 xviii.
-There has been no resignation of the statutory auditors of the Company during the year.
+There has been no resignation of the statutory auditors of the Company during theyear.

 xix.
-On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditors knowledge of the Board of Directors and management plans, we are Opinion that no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date;
+On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditors knowledge of the Board of Directors and management plans, we are of the Opinion that no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date;

-xx.
+xiii.
 In our opinion and according to the information and explanations given to us, there is no unspent amount under sub-section (5) of section 135 of the Act pursuant to any project.
 Accordingly, clauses 3(xx)(a) and 3(xx)(b) of the Order are not applicable.

-Firm Registration No: 008801S/S200060
+| Firm Registration No: 008801S/S200060 | |

-Partner
+Partner |

-ANNEXURE "B" TO THE INDEPENDENT AUDITORS REPORT
+ANNEXURE "B" TO THE INDEPENDENT AUDITOR S REPORT

 (Referred to in paragraph 2(f) under Report on Other Legal and Regulatory Requirements section of our report to the Members of KAPSTON SERVICES LIMITED.

-Report on the Internal Financial Controls Over Financial Reporting under Clause(i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")
+Report on the Internal Financial Controls Over Financial Reporting under Clause(i) of Subsection 3 of Section 143 of the Companies Act, 2013 ("the Act")

 Opinion

-We have audited the internal financial controls over financial reporting of KAPSTON SERVICES LIMITED ("the Company") as of 31 March 2023, in conjunction with our audit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of KAPSTON SERVICES LIMITED ("the Company") as of March 31,2025, in conjunction with our audit of the financial statements of the Company for the year ended on that date.

-In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31 March 2023, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31 March 2025, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

 Managements Responsibility for Internal Financial Controls